apache/apisix-website/blog/en/blog/2023/09/20/apisix-3.5-preview.md

 APISIX supports cluster management and dynamic loading, providing the advantages of high reliability, elastic scaling, flexibility, and seamless updates.

 Being the API Gateway with the highest market share in the Asia-Pacific region, Apache APISIX has a wide range of application scenarios.
 It can be applied to scenarios such as gateways, Kubernetes Ingress, and service mesh, and can help enterprises quickly and safely process API and microservice traffic.
-At present, it has been tested and highly recognized by worldwide enterprises and organizations such as Amber Group, Airwallex, Lotus Cars, vivo, and European Factory Platform.
+At present, it has been tested and highly recognized by worldwide enterprises and organizations such as Amber Group, [Airwallex](https://apisix.apache.org/blog/2021/11/03/airwallex-usercase/), Lotus Cars, [Lenovo](https://apisix.apache.org/blog/2023/06/02/lenovo-uses-apisix/), vivo, and [WPS](https://apisix.apache.org/blog/2021/09/28/wps-usercase/).

 ## New features in APISIX 3.5